ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 Each capsule's payload MUST contain exactly the fields identified in its description.
-A capsule payload that contains additional bytes after the identified fields or a frame payload that terminates before the end of the identified fields MUST be treated as a stream error of type H3_FRAME_ERROR.
+A capsule payload that contains additional bytes after the identified fields or a capsule payload that terminates before the end of the identified fields MUST be treated as a stream error of type H3_FRAME_ERROR.
 In particular, redundant length encodings MUST be verified to be self-consistent.